Why molybdenum matters

 Sulfation is also crucial for dangerous sulfites – like the sulfites in red wine - to be transformed into safer sulfates in the body.
 It processes sulfur-rich foods such as cabbage, eggs, brussels sprouts, garlic, onions, seeds, legumes.
 Having problems with these foods may be an indication that sulfation isn’t working optimally, and is sometimes linked with asthma (Green and Garneau-Tsodikova, 2010).

 Molybdenum is sometimes used by people trying to get rid of candida yeast infections, because it breaks down acetaldehyde, one of candida’s metabolites.
-(This metabolite is also produced by alcohol, which is why candida sufferers can feel ‘hung over’ without actually drinking alcohol.
-And certain yeast infections, together with a sugary diet, can even produce ethanol within the body, causing genuine tipsiness… but that is another story...)
+This metabolite is also produced by alcohol, which is why candida sufferers can feel ‘hung over’ without actually drinking alcohol.
+And certain yeast infections, together with a sugary diet, can even produce ethanol within the body, causing genuine tipsiness (but that is another story...for now, if you have concerns about candida, or gut or liver health, do get in touch via my contact page).

 Now, most nutrition research assures us that it’s rare to be deficient in molybdenum and that we are likely to get more than enough of it from normal foods (Ayling, 2014).